 Of course during those early years it was very difficult to convert the date from Lunar Calendar to the Gregorian Calendar system, so the “mistake” in my dad’s birth date would go on undiscovered.
 But today, we have plenty of apps on our smartphones that have lunar calendars which can do a conversion of dates in 2 to 3 swipes.
 If one wants to get the conversion from an authoritative source, the Hong Kong Observatory provides great conversion tables.

 So if you are given a date, especially a distant date in the lunar calendar by anyone, do not take their word for the conversion of this date to Gregorian Calendar.
 Always double check with your lunar calendar apps or to be on the safe side, consult the Hong Kong Observatory’s conversion tables!
-For conversion of Muslim Calendar to Gregorian Calendar (and vice versa), the Dubai Government provides a good conversion apps on their website.
+For conversion of Muslim Calendar to Gregorian Calendar (and vice versa), this site provides a good conversion apps on their website.

 I guess the wrong conversion of my late father’s birth date shall remain a Chow family joke for generations to come!